braysia/covertrack/doc/HOW_TO_WRITE_INPUT_FILE.md

 Please take a look at *input_file* folder for examples.

+### Basics

-Covertrack goes through the following 7 modules.
+Covertrack tyically goes through the following 7 modules.

 1. Settingup
 2. Preprocess